 Before you import a VM image from an OVF file, use the everRun Availability Console on the source system to export a VM (see Exporting a Virtual Machine) or a VM snapshot (see Exporting a Snapshot) to OVF and Virtual Hard Disk (VHD) files on a supported network share or a USB device.
-Copy these files to your management PC, or mount the USB device or network share on the target everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System, and then use the everRun Availability Console on the target system to import the OVF and VHD files.
+Copy these files to your management PC, or mount the USB device or network share on the target everRun system as described in Mounting a USB Device or Networkshare on the target everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System, and then use the everRun Availability Console on the target system to import the OVF and VHD files.